makes/bopra-cox/reports/analysis.md

 A csv file containing the data from step 2, amended with markings described above, will be generated.

+_MAP datapoint exclusion criteria_:

+Any MAP values not already marked as invalid by the monitoring device, where one or more of the following apply:

+- Fluctuations at the start of IAP monitoring
+- Sudden MAP surge above 180 mmHg AND immediate return to baseline recorded before the spike
+- Sudden MAP drop below 40 mmHg, as would happen during arterial line flushing
+- Periodically occurring MAP drop due to NIBP measurement

 ### ___Hypothesis:___

 There will be artefacts in the blood pressure signal caused by movement and nursing procedures.